10th Texas Infantry Regiment

-The 10th Texas Infantry Regiment was a unit of Confederate States Army infantry volunteers organized in October 1861 that fought during the American Civil War.
+The 10th Texas Infantry Regiment, also known as "Nelson's regiment", was an infantry formation of the Confederate States Army in the Trans-Mississippi and Western theaters of the American Civil War.

 The regiment was captured in its first major action at Arkansas Post in January 1863.
 After being exchanged three months later, the 10th Texas was consolidated with two other regiments and assigned to Patrick Cleburne's division.
-Subsequently, the consolidated regiment fought at Chickamauga, Missionary Ridge, and Ringgold Gap in 1863.
-After becoming an independent regiment again, the 10th Texas fought in the Atlanta Campaign, and at Franklin and Nashville in 1864.
+Subsequently, the consolidated regiment fought at Chickamauga, Chattanooga, and Ringgold Gap in 1863.

+After becoming an independent regiment again, the 10th Texas Infantry Regiment fought in the Atlanta campaign, and at Franklin and Nashville in 1864.
 After a second consolidation the troops fought at Averasborough and Bentonville in 1865.
-The regiment's soldiers surrendered to Federal forces on 26 April 1865.
+Surviving members of the regiment were paroled at Greensboro, North Carolina, on May 1, 1865.

 History

 Formation

 The regiment was organized by Allison Nelson in the fall and winter of 1861 and consisted of six infantry companies.
 The unit was made up of men from the Texas counties of Anderson, Bosque, Coryell, Erath, Fannin, Freestone, Grimes, Harris, Johnson, Limestone, Milam, Parker, San Augustine, and Washington.
 In addition to Colonel Nelson, the field officers included Lieutenant Colonel Semore C. Brasher and Major John R. Kennard.
 Nelson was a veteran of the Mexican–American War and had become involved in filibuster Narciso López's unsuccessful attempt to free Cuba from Spanish control.
 Nelson served in the Texas legislature and became a delegate who voted for secession.